JabRef/user-documentation/en/setup/citationkeypatterns.md

 # Customize the citation key generator

-The pattern used in the auto generation of citation labels can be set for each of the standard entry types in **Options → Preferences**, tab **Citation key generator**.
+The pattern used in the auto generation of citation labels can be set for each of the standard entry types in **File → Preferences**, tab **Citation key generator**.
 A detailed description can be found in the [default citation key pattern section](citationkeypatterns.md#default-citation-key-pattern).

 ## Citation key patterns